 heofon to hrofe, halig scyppend;

 þa middangeard moncynnes weard,

 firum foldan, frea ælmihtig.

-It’s significant that an Anglo-Saxon version of the poem doesn’t appear in the earliest manuiscripts of Bede’s history.
-He included a Latin version, which he tells the reader is essentially the “gist” of what Caedmon sang in his sleep.
-It appears that later scribes began adding early Anglo-Saxon versions (which have a whole manuscript tradition unto themselves) to Bede’s text fairly soon after Bede’s death.
-(You can get the whole story of the manuscript tradition in this wonderful article by Kevin Keirnan, one of the great scholars of Anglo-Saxon language and literature.)
+It’s significant that an Old English version of the poem doesn’t appear in the earliest manuscripts of Bede’s history.
+Bede included a Latin version, which he tells the reader is essentially the “gist” of what Caedmon sang in his sleep.
+It appears that later scribes began adding early Old English versions (which have a whole manuscript tradition unto themselves) to Bede’s text fairly soon after Bede’s death.
+(You can get the whole story of the manuscript tradition in this wonderful article by Kevin Keirnan, one of the great scholars of Old English language and literature.)
 Thus what we think is probably the earliest extant English poem comes to us not as part of Bede’s text, but as someone else’s marginal note.
 Not a “text” but a “gloss.”
 A footnote.

 But this is a blog about the importance of margins, after all, and what a marginal note this is.

 A fairly literal translation of the poem as it appears in the text above (which it’s important to remember is the result of a tradition that probably beings with an oral poetic tradition, and then stretches from medieval scribes through a succession of modern editors), might run something like this:

 Now we ought to praise the Guardian of heavenrealm